getgud-io/cpp-getgud-sdk/README.md

 ### Sending Reports to Historical Matches

-To add a reports to a histotical Match (a match which is not live and already ended):
+To add a reports to a histotical Match (a match which is not live and has ended):

 ```cpp
 std::deque<GetGudSdk::ReportInfo> reports;